Guidelines for Tax Clearance

 - Criminal Justice Legal Aid Panel

-Under the Criminal Justice (Legal Aid) (Tax Clearance Certificates) Regulations, 1999 where a solicitor is a PAYE employee and is applying for tax clearance for the purposes of the Criminal Justice Legal Aid Panel a general TCC may be issued to him/her.
+Under the Criminal Justice (Legal Aid) (Tax Clearance Certificates) Regulations, 1999 where a solicitor is a PAYE employee and is applying for tax clearance for the purposes of the Criminal Justice Legal Aid Panel a TCC may be issued to him/her.

-4. Applying for a general TCC
+4. Applying for a TCC

 You are advised to make early contact with Revenue in order for any issues to be resolved well in advance of any deadlines for renewal of TCC.

-- A Public Sector Contract (formal or otherwise), where the value of any goods or services supplied or to be supplied amounts to €10,000 (including VAT) or more, in any 12-month period.
+- a Public Sector Contract (formal or otherwise), where the value of any goods or services supplied or to be supplied amounts to €10,000 (including VAT) or more, in any 12-month period.

-- A Public Sector grant, subsidy or similar type payment of €10,000 or more.
+- a Public Sector grant, subsidy or similar type payment of €10,000 or more.
 Examples of such payments are housing, industrial, forestry and farming development grants/subsidies.

-- An application for renewal of an Excise Licence and/or certain other licences (including authorisation required under the Consumer Credit Act 1995, the Criminal Justice Legal Aid (Tax Clearance) Regulations 1999 and the Taxi Regulation Act 2003)
+- an application for renewal of an Excise Licence and/or certain other licences (including authorisation required under the Consumer Credit Act 1995, the Criminal Justice Legal Aid (Tax Clearance) Regulations 1999 and the Taxi Regulation Act 2003)